Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble/_index.md

 boardgame: true

 title: "Keebble"
-headerTitle: "Keebble | It's scrabble, but better."
+headerTitle: "It's scrabble, but better"
 blurb: "A party game like scrabble, played using only a blank piece of paper.
 It's free, and it's faster."

-fullHeaderImg: "keebble_header"
-headerImg: "keebble_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true